vippsas/vipps-partner-api/vipps-partner-api.md

 [`GET:/merchants/{orgno}`](https://vippsas.github.io/vipps-partner-api/#/Merchants/getMerchant)

 This endpoint is for retrieving information about the merchant.
-In the current version of the Partner API this only returns a list of MSNs connected to the partner making the API request.
+In the current version of the Partner API only returns a list of MSNs connected to the partner making the API request.

 ```